Natural Strength

 Outside, one might recognize that the natural world was here long before us and will be here long after us, and it feels personal, and so far removed for every modern problem we face.
 I know that so many women before me have gone to the natural places I love and seen the same sunsets, the same Springs and starlings and have felt at peace.
 I wanted to convey some of that feeling through photography and make women think “I’ve felt that.
 It took courage for me to take that time for myself.”

-On a smaller scale, nature has a way of nurturing women through our own gardens also.
-I love to grow flowers and vegetables, to cultivate, and feel like I can make something beautiful happen, something useful grow.
-I suppose there’s an analogy here about personal growth too, but don’t we all feel like we’ve accomplished something truly satisfying and wonderful when we make something bloom?
+On a smaller scale, nature has a way of nurturing women through our own gardens also, to grow flowers and vegetables, to cultivate, and feel like you can make something beautiful happen, something useful grow.
 Women are so capable of making things blossom, from children to friendships, relationships and ourselves.